zoobab/dind/README.md

 ## Usage with Docker exec

-Launch it now with a proper container name (-n mydind), and in background mode (-d):
+Launch it now with a proper container name (--name mydind), and in background mode (-d):

 ```
 $ docker run -d --privileged --name mydind zoobab/dind